India: Bengaluru-bound flight with 174 passengers on board diverted to Delhi after bomb threat

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

-The plane is carrying 174 passengers, three infants and seven crew members on board.
+The plane was carrying 174 passengers, three infants and seven crew members on board.

-The flight is scheduled to reach Delhi airport by approximately 2pm as the captain follows all required emergency procedures, said the Akasa Air spokesperson.

 This is one of the latest among a string of bomb threats given to Indian airlines over the past few days.